MewsSystems/gitbook-connector-api/use-cases/data-export.md

 ## Check export status

 To monitor the progress of the export and retrieve the exported data, use the [Get all exports](../operations/exports.md#get-all-exports) operation.
-This operation returns details of exports for the `Id`s you specify, including their status.
+This operation returns details of exports for the `ExportIds` you specify, including their status.
 You can repeatedly check the status of an export while its status is `Pending` or `Processing`, for example every 5 minutes.

 | <div style="width:350px">'How to' use case</div> | API Operations |
 | :-- | :-- |